wpo365/wpo365-login/README.txt

 * Added configuration for a default role in a sub site
 * Added configuration to prevent the automatic creation of new wordpress users
 * Added wp-config setting "WPO365_DEFAULT_USER_ROLE" that optionally can override corresponding redux option to tighten security

+= 3.1 =
+* Added the option to white-list domains for users that may access your Wordpress site.
+This is only useful, when configuring the plugin to use in combination with a multi-tenant Azure AD application registration.
+If you have no idea, what this is about, then leaving this field empty is your best option.